pulp/pulp_installer/roles/pulp_health_check/README.md

 pulp_health_check
 =================

-Verify if Pulp Services are up and listening.
+Verify that Pulp Services are up and listening.

 !!! note
     This role is meant to be run on the host that [pulp_api](https://docs.pulpproject.org/pulp_installer/roles/pulp_api/) is run against